Last updated on May 5th, 2020

-Mix all the ingredients for ban mian, except for oil, in a large mixing bowl.
+- Mix all the ingredients for ban mian in a large mixing bowl.
 Start with about 1/4 cup of water and knead with your cleaned hands until it forms a large dough and no longer sticks to your hands.
 You may need to add more water or more flour to get to that point.
-Let the dough rest for at least 1 hour and cover with damp cloth.
+Let the dough rest for at least 1 hour and cover with a damp cloth.
 You can leave it in the refrigerator 24 hours prior to cooking too

-Prepare a big pot of boiling water with some salt.
+- Prepare a big pot of boiling water with some salt.
 When the water is boiling, add the noodles and gently stir to prevent sticking.
 Cook for about 1 minute and and then remove and submerge into cold water to stop the cooking process

 - Ladle about 2 large scoops of soup base along with few slices mushrooms in a saucepan.
 Bring the soup to a boil.
-Put the half-cooked ban mian here, the yu choy and continue to cook for another 30 seconds.
 Scoop about 1 Tbsp of the meat paste you prepare earlier into the soup, continue to do so for 3-4 more times.
-Crack in the whole egg into the soup without stirring and let the egg white turn white but yolk is still runny
+Add the egg whites in into the soup without stirring and let the egg white turn.
+Add the noodles and turn off the heat

-Gently transfer into serving bowl.
+- Gently transfer into serving bowl.
 Add yu choy, carefully add the yolk (I broke the yolk in the video 🙁 ) garnish with crispy fried shallots, fried anchovies, green onion and serve with chili on the side if you like

 Our family loves Mee Hoon Kueh too.